gsdlab/claferMPS/README.md

 Usage
 -----

-MPS is a projectional editor and requires some getting used to.
+MPS is a projectional editor and it requires some getting used to.
 In particular, the process of editing the model is more structured and guided by the syntax and the type system of the language then compared to more traditional plain text editing.
 We highly recommend viewing videos and going through basic usage tutorials on the [MPS's website](https://www.jetbrains.com/mps/).